noahonfyre/stardust/README.md

 - Reparation repairs the item over time when mending is also present.
 - Tenacity makes the item truly unbreakable.
 ### Other Enchantments
+- Retention prevents the item from falling into the void or being destroyed.
 - Soulbound keeps the item in the inventory after death.

 ---